SuperDyl/cookbook/README.md

 * Printer first!

-* Delete recipes in the UI if recipe is entirely blank
 * Fix `Saving...` text in edit recipe view
 * Prevent closing/leaving tab while still saving a recipe
 * Add cookbook fields for title etc.